TartuNLP/neurokone_app/README.md

 ## Models
 The models used in this project were trained using [TensorFlowTTS](https://github.com/TensorSpeech/TensorflowTTS) architecture and converted to TensorFlow Lite using [this Colab](https://colab.research.google.com/drive/1K6ZRVmBPdAG7bU7ohKEmVtM_6kFjSbP8?usp=sharing).
+Due to the slow speed of HiFi-GAN, the vocoder model is set to Multiband MelGAN by default.